sfigg/commercialization-public/manufacture/desktop/add-multilingual-support-to-windows-setup.md

     Where *E:* is the location of the Windows installation media that contains the localized Windows Setup resources.

 ## Step 4.
-Add language packs to the Windows image and set defaults
+Add language packs to the Windows image

-If you'd like to modify the languages that are available to install available, see [Add Language Packs to Windows](add-language-packs-to-windows.md#add-setup)
+To modify the languages that are available in the Windows image,  see [Add Language Packs to Windows](add-language-packs-to-windows.md#add-setup)

-**You must add the same language support to your Windows image file, install.wim, as you did for the boot.wim file.** The setup process requires that both images contain the same set of language packs.

-You'll also need to update the recovery image, winre.wim, with the same languages.

-To learn how, see [Add and Remove Language Packs Offline Using DISM](add-and-remove-language-packs-offline-using-dism.md).

-## Step 5: Update the list of available Windows languages (Lang.ini) and specify the default Setup language
+After you do this, update the list of available Windows languages (Lang.ini) and specify the default Setup language:

-1. Recreate the Lang.ini file to reflect the additional languages using *Dism /Gen-LangINI*.
+1. Recreate the Lang.ini file to reflect the additional languages.

     ```
     Dism /image:C:\mount\windows /gen-langINI /distribution:C:\my_distribution